Quickstart Tutorial

 See answer

-To confirm successful data import, navigate to the objects
+To confirm successful data import, check the objects

 You should see: